 Handicap parking passes valid for Central Riverfront Garage can be purchased in advance by contacting the Reds at 513-765-7400, option 3.

-Day of game parking is offered in the eastern side of Central Riverfront Garage for $20, the western side of Central Riverfront Garage for $15, East Garage for $20, Broadway Ave Lot for $20 or the Western Lots B or D for $10.
+Day of concert parking is offered in the Central Riverfront Garage for $20, East Garage for $20, Broadway Ave Lot for $20 or the Western Lots A, B, D or E for $15.
 These areas are pay-upon-entry and are sold on a first come, first served basis, based on availability.

 The Great American Ball Park parking lots open 3 hours before gate time.